erlang-unicode/ux/doc/ux_uca.md

 <h4><a name="Blanked">Blanked</a></h4>

-Variable collation elements and any subsequent ignorables are reset so that their weights at levels one through three are zero.
+Variable collation elements and any subsequent ignorables
+are reset so that their weights at levels one through three are zero.
 For example,

-<pre>   * SPACE would have the value [.0000.0000.0000]
+* SPACE would have the value [.0000.0000.0000]
-* A combining grave accent after a space would have the value [.0000.0000.0000]
+* A combining grave accent after a space would have the value
+[.0000.0000.0000]
 * Capital A would be unchanged, with the value [.06D9.0020.0008]
-* A combining grave accent after a Capital A would be unchanged</pre>
+* A combining grave accent after a Capital A would be unchanged

 Example:
 <pre>   C = ux_uca_options:get_options(non_ignorable).